Our Architectural fees

 Most projects will require additional statutory information, each of which may need a specialist consultant to address these points for planning, building control, or construction safety.

 We can discuss rough estimates of costs for these consultants with you based on past projects, but your appointment will be with them directly.
 Sometimes having these consultants on board as early as possible can save you money down the line.
-This list is not exhaustive, but are the ones we encounter being needed the most, we can also suggest names of firms we have worked with successfully in the past.

 Measured and topographical surveyor - At the outset of the project we need measured information of what you already have on site.